Jurassic World Dominion: Plot

-Chaotician Dr. Ian Malcolm, now working for Biosyn, has sought Ellie's help to expose CEO Dr. Lewis Dodgson after communications director Ramsay Cole warned him of Dodgson's illegal activities.
-Dodgson is exploiting dinosaurs and coerces former InGen geneticist Dr. Henry Wu to modify the transgenic locust to modify the world's food supply.
-Wu denounces the plan, saying it will cause a Ecological collapse as the locusts spread unchecked.
+Chaotician Dr. Ian Malcolm now works for Biosyn.
+He sought Ellie's help to expose CEO Dr. Lewis Dodgson after communications director Ramsay Cole warned him of Dodgson's illegal activities.
+Dodgson is exploiting dinosaurs and coerces former InGen geneticist Dr. Henry Wu to modify the transgenic locust to let Biosyn corner the world's food supply.
+Wu denounces the plan, warning it will cause an ecological collapse as the locusts spread unchecked.

 Wu meets Maisie and explains that his former colleague, Dr. Charlotte Lockwood (Benjamin Lockwood's deceased daughter), used her own DNA to replicate and give birth to the genetically identical Maisie.
-Charlotte altered Maisie's DNA to prevent her from inheriting the fatal disease which she had.
-Wu believes that Maisie and Beta's asexual conception and DNA are key to creating a pathogen to halt the locust outbreak.
+Charlotte also altered Maisie's DNA to prevent her from inheriting the fatal disease that would later kill Charlotte by injecting Maisie with a pathogen she engineered.
+Wu believes that Maisie and Beta's asexual conception and DNA are key to recreate Charlotte's pathogen to halt the locust outbreak.

 A Quetzalcoatlus attacks Kayla's plane in Biosyn's airspace, forcing Owen and Kayla to crash land while Claire is ejected.
-After separate encounters with a Therizinosaurus, Pyroraptor and Dilophosaurus, the three regroup.
-Inside Biosyn, Ian and Ramsay guide Ellie and Alan into accessing a restricted lab to obtain a locust DNA sample.
-They encounter Maisie there, and take her with them.
-Discovering the breach, Dodgson attempts to incinerate the locusts to destroy evidence; the resulting locusts escape through an air vent, sparking a wildfire around the preserve.
+After separate dinosaur encounters, the three regroup.
+Inside Biosyn, Ian and Ramsay covertly advise Ellie and Alan on where to obtain a locust DNA sample.
+While searching for the lab, they encounter Maisie.
+Discovering the breach, Dodgson attempts to incinerate the locusts to destroy evidence; some locusts escape through an air vent while ablaze, sparking a wildfire around the preserve.

 Alan, Ellie, and Maisie barely escape the facility before finding Ian.
 They meet Owen, Claire and Kayla, with Ramsay later joining them.
-Dodgson flees with dinosaur embryos via a hyperloop, but becomes trapped in a tunnel after Ellie and Claire reroute the power and is promptly killed by three Dilophosaurus.
+Dodgson flees with dinosaur embryos via a hyperloop, but becomes trapped after Claire and Ellie reroute the power and is then killed by a trio of Dilophosaurus.
 As the group works together, Owen, with Alan and Maisie's help, captures Beta.
-They and Wu escape in a Biosyn helicopter during a battle between a Giganotosaurus and the first park's veteran Tyrannosaurus (Rexy), aided by the Therizinosaurus.
+They and Wu escape in a Biosyn helicopter amidst a fight between a Giganotosaurus and Isla Nublar's former resident Tyrannosaurus, the latter assisted by a Therizinosaurus.

-Ellie and Alan rekindle their relationship before testifying with Ian and Ramsay against Biosyn.
-Owen, Claire, and Maisie return home and reunite Beta and Blue.
+Ellie and Alan rekindle their romantic relationship before testifying with Ian and Ramsay against Biosyn.
+Owen, Claire and Maisie return home and reunite Beta and Blue.
 Wu releases a host locust carrying the pathogen, gradually eradicating the swarms.
 Dinosaurs and humans adapt to a new co-existence, and the United Nations declares Biosyn Valley an international dinosaur sanctuary.